braze-inc/braze-docs/_docs/_developer_guide/platform_wide/feature_flags/faq.md

 ### How does adjusting the rollout % affect users who were already bucketed into the enabled group? {#random-buckets}

+Feature flag rollouts remain consistent for users, across devices and sessions.

-When a feature flag is rolled out to 10% of random users, that 10% will remain enabled and persist for the lifetimem of that feature flag.
+- When a feature flag is rolled out to 10% of random users, that 10% will remain enabled and persist for the lifetimem of that feature flag.

-If you increase the rollout from 10% to 20%, the same 10% will remain enabled, plus a new, additional 10% of users will be added to the enabled group.
+- If you increase the rollout from 10% to 20%, the same 10% will remain enabled, plus a new, additional 10% of users will be added to the enabled group.

-If you lower thet rollout from 20% back down to 10%, only the original 10% of users will remain enabled.
+- If you lower thet rollout from 20% back down to 10%, only the original 10% of users will remain enabled.

 This strategy helps ensure that users are shown a consistant experience in your app, and don't flip-flop back and forth across sessions.
 Of course, disable a feature down to 0% will remove all users from the feature flag, which is helpful in case you discover a bug or need to disable the feature altogether.

 ### Can I create a segment of users who are currently in a feature flag? {#feature-flag-filter}